perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

 deploy-local-testnet
 ```

-The animation bellow shows an example of successfully deploying a testnet.
+The animation below shows an example of successfully deploying a testnet.

 ![Local Cardano testnet running](images/deploying-testnet.gif)